Joel Fabiani

-Joel Fabiani (born September 28, 1936, in Watsonville, California) is an American film, television and theater actor.
+Joel Fabiani (born September 28, 1936) is an American film, television and theater actor.
 Known for his leading role in the British TV series Department S, Fabiani has guest starred in The FBI, Barnaby Jones, The Streets of San Francisco, Banacek, Cannon, The Rockford Files and Starsky and Hutch.

-His film appearances include Looking for Mr. Goodbar (1977), Reuben, Reuben (1983) and Tune In Tomorrow (1990), and he has also had recurring roles in soap operas such as Dallas, Dynasty, As the World Turns, and All My Children.
+His film appearances include Looking for Mr. Goodbar (1977); Reuben, Reuben (1983) and Tune In Tomorrow (1990), and he has also had recurring roles in soap operas such as Dallas, Dynasty, As the World Turns, and All My Children.

 Background

 Fabiani was born in Watsonville, California, as the youngest of three children to parents whose backgrounds were a mix of Italian, Austrian, Irish and Native American roots.
 The family moved a lot, so young Joel attended a total of no less than 17 different schools.
 After graduating from high school, he joined the Army, then went to college, where he earned a degree in English and became interested in acting.
 After graduation, he studied at the Actors Workshop in San Francisco for two years.